-Table 4-14: Effects of the Alternatives Considered on the NRHP-Listed and Eligible Resources in the Alternatives Corridor (shown in Figure 4-2), continued
+Table 4-14: Effects of the Alternatives Considered on the NRHP-Listed and Eligible Resources in the Alternatives Corridor (shown in Figure 4-16), continued Tubic 1 11.
+Effects of the Alternatives considered on the filth Eisted and Engine Resources in the Alternatives contain (Shown in Figure 1 10), continucu

-Resource ID Number Resource Name Resource Photo Effects of the Alternatives Considered Description No-Build West Central Adjacent HDA-1 Harlem Road Overpass (Bridges A4647 & A4648) 169 169 The Harlem Road Overpass was built in 1956 concurrently with the Buck O'Neil (Broadway) Bridge.
+Resource Effects of the Alte rnatives Considered ID Number Resource Name Resource Photo Description No-Build West Central Adjacent HDA-1 Harlem Road Overpass (Bridges A4647 & A4648) 155° The Harlem Road Overpass was built in 1956 concurrently with the Buck O'Neil (Broadway) Bridge.
 Along with the Broadway Bridge, the Harlem Road Overpass is in included in the superhighway design, which became popular in the mid twentieth century.
 Designed by HNTB, Kansas City, the Harlem Road Overpass was engineered to fit around existing roads and railway.
 It provides access to the Broadway Bridge, access to Harlem, and shares a system of abutment walls that support two tracks of the BNSF Railroad.
-No Effect measures are outlined ne overpass will be rem in the PA and impacts matic Section 4(f) evalu will be assessed in a HDA-5 Transcontinental and Western Airlines (T&WA) T&WA was one of the nation's earliest aviation firms.
+No Effect measures are outlined ne overpass will be rei in the PA and impacts matic Section 4(f) eva will be assessed in a HDA-5 Transcontinental and Western Airlines (T&WA) T&WA was one of the nation's earliest aviation firms.
 T&WA was a progressive company that helped to forge an airline industry during an era of the nation's romance with flight.
 The decade of the 1930s proved to be significant for the company as many commercial aviation firsts covering everything from aircraft design to flight operations occurred at 10 Richards Road.
 The building was constructed in 1931; with an addition to the east façade constructed in 1942.
 TWA conducted pioneering testing of high-altitude flights, which lead to pressurized commercial aircraft capable of flying above bad weather, not below or through.
 Following TWA Airlines move to the new Kansas City International airport, Richard King purchased this building in 1973.
-In February 1982, King sold the property to Executive Beechcraft Inc. No Effect No Adverse Effect - Th the associated parcel be directly affected. (avoid physical impacts as vibration monitoring pier/foundation remo (downtown airport), the Coordination during de to the structure.
-Mitiga during construction du e building would not sign is required to ative measures such te to the proximity of HDA-6 The Municipal Airport Terminal Facility Constructed in 1962 this Modern-styled terminal is closely associated with the ongoing history and significance of TWA in Kansas City and is a representative example of Modern Industrial architecture.
+In February 1982, King sold the property to Executive Beechcraft Inc. No Effect No Adverse Effect - The the associated parcel be directly affected. avoid physical impacts as vibration monitoring pier/foundation remo (downtown airport), the Coordination during do to the structure.
+Mitig during construction of e building would not esign is required to gative measures such ue to the proximity of HDA-6 The Municipal Airport Terminal Facility Constructed in 1962 this Modern-styled terminal is closely associated with the ongoing history and significance of TWA in Kansas City and is a representative example of Modern Industrial architecture.
 Designed by Cooper, Robison & Carlson, with Kenneth W. Fik, architect and Stanley C. Palmer, public works engineer with the City of Kansas City, this Modern terminal was chosen from three or four alternative designs proposed in 1957.
 A two-story curved unit, originally housing a restaurant for the terminal, features tinted insulating glass set above curved metal storefronts.
 One-story terminal wings are placed on either side of the central two-story unit.
 A prominent curved concrete canopy with reinforced concrete columns is placed to the east of the north terminal wing.
 No Effect No Adverse Effect - Th the associated parcel